If you are reading this post as someone who has recently lost a loved one, please accept our condolences.

 • No sale, no fee

-Outstanding Mortgage for an Inherited Property
+6. Paying Off the Mortgage When Selling an Inherited Property

 If you have inherited a property with secured debt against it, the mortgage company may: